CESNET/du-docs/jupyterhub.md

 # JupyterHub

 We provide a JupyterHub running on Kubernetes for every MetaCentrum member.
-The hub can be accessed notebook on `hub.cerit-sc.cz`.
+The hub can be accessed on `hub.cerit-sc.cz`.
 Sign in with meta username (do not use @META, only username).

 ## Choosing image